metaescape/org-imagine/README.md

      #+IMAGINE: "lexer:class Lexer"
      ```

-​        use `C-c '` to jump to the target link.
+​        When cursor is on the IMAGINE line, use `C-c '` to jump to the target link.

 ​        It is currently supporting only Python and Emacs Lisp  source code fetching